 If a dryer is completely full, it is said to be overloaded.
 Overloading the dryer prevents the hot air from properly circulating and restricts tumbling.
 When this occurs, a big load of laundry will take two cycles to dry.

-For detailed load guidelines for your model dryer, consult to the service guide.
+For detailed load guidelines for your model dryer, consult the service guide.

 3-Clothes are too Wet after being Washed